 St. Vincent de Paul

 In the tradition of its founder, Blessed Frédéric Ozanam, and patron, St. Vincent de Paul, the Society of St. Vincent de Paul, a Catholic lay organization, leads women and men to join together to grow spiritually by offering person-to-person service to those who are needy and suffering.
-Locally, SVdP operates a thrift store in the Westerly Parkway Plaza to raise funds to help the poor and needy in our region.
+Locally, SVdP operates a thrift store at 1300 Benner Pike to raise funds to help with rent, utilities, medical bills, auto repairs, and other needs.
 The Thrift Store is 100% volunteer run.
-Volunteer clothing sorters and cashiers are particularly needed in the store.
-Store hours are M-F 10:00 a.m. to 4:00 p.m. and Sat 10:00 to 1:00 p.m.
-Contact Bill Haner or one of the day managers at Thrift Store to get details.
+Clothing sorters and cashiers are always needed in the store.
+Store hours are M-S 10:00 a.m. to 4:00 p.m.
+Contact Carol Gouty or speak to a day manager at Thrift Store for more details.
 Those who want to get involved in helping the less fortunate by becoming a member of SVdP Society will go through a training period and eventually be commissioned as a Vincentian.
-We have a general membership meeting on the 3rd Tuesday of the month at 7:30 pm in the Activity Center.
+We have a general membership meeting on the 3rd Tuesday of the month at 7:00 pm in the Thrift Store.
 We also meet weekly to consider client cases for assistance.

 Louis Jordain | Phone: 814-238-7920